Golden Currant ~ Bundle of 3 Bare-root

 Golden Currant is a winter-hardy, drought-tolerant, multi-stemmed shrub with clusters of fragrant, edible yellow flowers in Spring, followed by juicy sweet-tart berries in Summer.

 Flowers have a spicy-sweet fragrance like clove and vanilla and make a decorative addition to Spring salads.
 Berries are good fresh but have a wonderful flavor sweetened into jams, jellies, pies, or even currant ice cream.
-Berries contain healthy antioxidants, anthocyanins, vitamins and minerals.
+This native food contains healthy antioxidants, anthocyanins, vitamins and minerals.

 Golden Currant has been a prized Summer berry for Native American cultures throughout its wide range, often eaten fresh, dried, or made into pemmican.
 The plant was also used for dye and medicine.